 If you want to enjoy your hiking trip to its fullest, getting a great night's sleep is a good place to start.
 Selecting the right temperature rating doesn't have to be confusing, and picking handy accessories can make camping much more fun.
 A well insulated and good sized sleeping bag won't be uncomfortable, and will leave you refreshed and ready to enjoy your time outdoors.

-This guide will provide all the details you need to choose the best sleeping bag for your camping trip.
+This guide will provide all the details you need to choose the right type of sleeping bag for your camping trip.
 If you'd like any further information, scroll to the bottom for the answers to some commonly asked questions.

 Considerations for Choosing Sleeping Bags